Are you having trouble getting hired to a work-at-home job? Here’s some ideas to help:

 What to do instead: Follow the directions and stand out by being the perfect hire for the job (number 2).

 Communicating online is often informal, but when it comes to getting a job, you always want to be formal and professional.
 The FlexJobs article mentioned above indicated other common reasons for rejecting over half the applications before they were read including:

 What to do instead: Include a cover letter that highlights your understanding of the company and the job, and includes a few of the skills or experiences you have that fit the job duties.
 Proofread your resume or application.
 Better yet, ask someone else to check it as you may not see all the errors.
 Finally, have a professional email.
 SexySally@email.com or Ilovemycat@email.com doesn’t exude professionalism.
 Instead, create an email with your name.

 5. There’s too much competition.

 You may actually be the perfect person for the job, but there are so many other applicants, your submission doesn’t get reviewed.

 What to do instead: The best way to avoid this, is to apply to jobs as soon as possible after they are posted.
 That means you need to search for jobs on a regular basis.
 WAHS sends jobs by email twice a week, and has a free job board you can check any time.

 I’m convinced that somewhere in the universe floats millions of lost emails and digital submissions that never made it to their destination.

 What to do instead: In the case that you haven’t heard back because of a lot submissions, it’s okay to follow up to check that your submission was received.
-Note, be careful when following up, as you don’t want to avoid the employer.
+Note, be careful when following up, as you don’t want to annoy the employer.
 If there are specific instructions that say don’t contact the employer, then you may not want to follow up, and instead just keep looking for a job elsewhere.
-When you follow up, simply give your name, what job you applied for, the date you submitted your application, and that you’re just wanting to make sure your submission was received.
+When you follow up, simply give your name, what job you applied for, the date you submitted your application, and that you’re wanting to make sure your submission was received.